top of page

 Swimming, stretching and walking are all excellent in pregnancy to keep you healthy and on tack for the labour.

 Visualising a positive birth experience and making a regular time everyday to relax and be present to the miracle of pregnancy and the growing baby in your belly is also apart of preparing for the labour and birth.
 Practice focusing on nothing else but your breath.
-Noticing the diffence it makes to stay clam and centred.
+Noticing the difference it makes to stay clam and centred.
 You can recall this skill and use it in your labour.

 Pre natal yoga is a great way to bring the body and the mind work together.